 Here at NF2 BioSolutions, our goal is to find a meaningful treatment or cure for NF2 through the use of gene therapy and other cutting-edge techniques.
 Your generous donation will go a long way toward helping us end NF2.
 Here is a quick summary of our three current initiatives on the research front.

-Thanks to the March 2019 NF2 Gene Therapy Consortium in Boston, where we invited 45 researchers (roughly half from NF2 clinic and research side and half from the best known gene therapy labs and biotech companies), we successfully jump started two gene therapy labs and they have begun working on NF2.
-These two labs each have a different approach, as described below.
+Thanks to the March 2019 NF2 Gene Therapy Consortium in Boston, where we invited 45 researchers (roughly half from NF2 clinic and research side and half from the best known gene therapy labs and biotech companies), we successfully jump started three gene therapy labs and they have begun working on NF2 and initiative to support these labs.
+These labs each have a different approach, as described below.

 - Gene Therapy Center at Nationwide Children’s Hospital: The Meyer lab will use a gene addition approach (adding a healthy NF2 gene) to potentially stop or slow tumor growth and help prevent new tumors from forming.
 We signed a sponsored research agreement where we fund two lab researchers for two years with payments based on milestones of progress.